 October.
 The publisher John Macrone offers Dickens £100 for the copyright of a collected edition of his newspaper sketches.

 November, 8 (Sunday).
-Travels from Newbury to Bristol (to report on a dinner given in honour of Lord John Russell for The Morning Chronicle).
+Dickens travels from Newbury to Bristol (to report on a dinner given in honour of Lord John Russell for The Morning Chronicle).

 November, 10 (Tuesday).
-Attends a dinner given in honour of Lord John Russell at the Ivatt’s Hotel, Clifton.
+Dickens attends a dinner given in honour of Lord John Russell at the Ivatt’s Hotel, Clifton.

 November, 13 (Friday).
 Evening.
 Returns to London.